Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 - Investment Checkup tool analyzing your portfolio's allocation and fees

-- Fee Analyzer that reveals hidden investment fees you're paying
+- Fee Analyzer that surfaces hidden investment fees you might not know you're paying

 - Cash flow tracking for income and expenses